Full functionalities of Detail 3D

 Loading

 Load cases can be defined in the same way as for 2D reinforced concrete elements.
-This means that each load case can be assigned either Permanent or Variable load type.
-The Permanent load cases are applied to the model first, after a successful calculation the Variable load cases are applied.
+This means that each load case can be assigned either a Permanent or a Variable load type.
+The Permanent load cases are applied to the model first, and after a successful calculation, the Variable load cases are applied.

 A total of 4 types of load pulses can be added to each load case.

 The definition of Surface loads is identical to the definition of Surface support.
-This means it is possible to specify it in two ways - Whole surface and Polyline.
-In the case of Surface loads, of course, the load intensity in the three general directions is entered instead of the surface stiffness.
+This means it is possible to specify it in two ways: Whole surface and Polyline.
+In the case of Surface loads, of course, the load intensity is entered in the three general directions.

-As the last loading impulse, the self-weight is available in the application.
-This impulse should be included in every model.
+The self-weight should be included in every model.
 For example, concrete foundations loaded with a bending moment will not so easily overturn.

 Combinations